BleuProfond/cloudtype/README.md

 eg. this.callBackFunction = this.callBackFunction.bind(this);

 When using a form tag in a single page application, it is neccesary to prevent default on submit so that the page does not entirely refresh itself everytime a user triggers a submit event.

+Make sure to use back ticks when making use of template strings in ES6.